shxie2020/Awesome-UGVFM/README.md

 ## 🫶 Citation
-If you find our survey and repo useful, you can cite the paper as following formats.
+If you find our work useful, you can cite the paper as following formats.
 We will appreciate it a lot.

 ### Survey v1: Towards Unifying Understanding and Generation in the Era of Vision Foundation Models: A Survey from the Autoregression Perspective
 ```BibTeX